Navigation

 Being aware of potential cancer symptoms and attending screening appointments can save your life.
 Find out about simple checks you can do at home and what cancer screening programmes are available here in the UK.

-Regularly checking your skin and moles for any changes can help detect skin cancer at an early stage.
+Regularly checking your skin and moles for any changes can help detect skin cancer at an earlier stage.
+Ideally you should check your skin at least once a month.

 Always get a mole checked if it: